 - The Green section is for other insurances.

-- And, the Yellow section is for wills and life insurance.
+- The Yellow section is for wills and life insurance.

 - Adult children's personal important documents are in the fireproof safe.